elastic/endpoint-package/README.md

 Once you have everything setup have  two tabs (one for Kibana, and one for Elasticsearch)

 One tab:

-$  `npx yarn es snapshot --license trial -E discovery.type="single-node" -E network.host="0.0.0.0"`
+`$ npx yarn es snapshot --license trial -E discovery.type="single-node" -E network.host="0.0.0.0"`

 Another Tab:

-$ `yarn start --verbose --host=0.0.0.0 --csp.strict=false --xpack.endpoint.enabled=true`
+`$ yarn start --verbose --host=0.0.0.0 --csp.strict=false --xpack.endpoint.enabled=true`

+##  Generating sample endpoint metadata documents, alerts, and associated resolver events
+In a new CLI tab, change directory to kibana/x-pack/plugins/endpoint, then run:

+`$ yarn test:generate --auth elastic:changeme`

+The default settings generate a single endpoint metadata document, a single alert, and a few associated events for the resolver tree.

+## Clearing out ES data (starting fresh)
+Stop kibana and ES then run
+`$ rm -r .es`
+Then start kibana / Elasticsearch again with a fresh/clean environment.